How Does A Canal Lock Work?

 1. Approaching the Lock

 When a boat approaches a lock, the water level in the lock is either higher or lower than the water level the boat is on.
-If you're going uphill, the water in the lock will be higher.
-If you're going downhill, it will be lower.
+If you're going uphill, the water in the lock must be at the lower level.
+If you're going downhill, the water must be level with the top.
+Before entering the lock, the chamber must be empty or full, according to your direction of travel.

 2. Opening the Gates